Richie-Rokka/Automated-Inventory-and-Sales-Reporting-Dashboard/README.md

 - The **West region** is the top-performing region in revenue generation
 - **Computers and Mobile categories** drive the majority of total revenue
-- **18 SKUs fall below reorder level**, indicating potential stockout risks
+- **All SKUs are currently above reorder levels**, indicating a healthy inventory position with no immediate stockout risk
 - Sales exhibit **monthly variability**, with a dip in February followed by recovery

 ---